DHTMLX/gantt-docs/data/api/gantt_onbeforetaskdrag_event.md

 @params:

-- id	string, number	the task id
+- id			string/number		the task id
 - mode			string 				the drag-and-drop mode ("resize", "progress", "move", "ignore")
 - e				Event				a native event object

 @returns:
   - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)